tal-z/SoundsLike/README.md

 ### SoundsLike is developed by Tal Zaken.

 ### Credits:
--The CMU Pronouncing Dictionary
+- The CMU Pronouncing Dictionary
--cmudict python wrapper by David L. Day
+- cmudict python wrapper by David L. Day
--g2p-en python module by Kyubyong Park
+- g2p-en python module by Kyubyong Park

 ### Dependencies:

 json, sys, re, cmudict, g2p-en

 ### Notes:
--While this module supports multi-token search terms, it always reduces them to one group of phones.
+- While this module supports multi-token search terms, it always reduces them to one group of phones.
 This could lead to some unexpected, but still useful, results.
 Resultantly, multi-token results are not supported at this time.
--Support is not presently offered for multiple pronunciations of a given token.
+- Support is not presently offered for multiple pronunciations of a given token.
--English Language CMU Dict can be swapped out for any other pronunciation dict by uncommenting and setting the DictionaryFilepath to point at a JSON file.
+- English Language CMU Dict can be swapped out for any other pronunciation dict by uncommenting and setting the DictionaryFilepath to point at a JSON file.
 This would be useful if one wishes to add terms to a custom dictionary.

 ### Ideas:

--create match pattern for same first and last syllable, and same number of syllables.
+- Create match pattern for same first and last syllable, and same number of syllables.
--Add multi-token results.
+- Add multi-token results.
 Check each token in multi-token search terms, and concatenate all possible results if all tokens are found. e.g.: "Lee Ann" could return "Leigh Anne," "Lea An," "Lianne," etc.
--Develop module to figure out "smart selection" results for display.
+- Develop module to figure out "smart selection" results for display.

 ### License: